Fubge/Discord-Bot/README.md

 Please note that you need to have your own Discord bot created and obtain its token from the Discord Developer Portal.
 This token acts as an authentication key for your bot to connect to Discord's servers.

+## Feedback and Contributions

+I welcome any feedback or suggestions for improving this Discord bot.
+If you encounter any issues, have ideas for new features, or would like to contribute to the project, please don't hesitate to reach out to me.

+Thank you for using the Russian Fishing 4 Discord bot, and I hope it enhances your fishing experience in the game!

 ### Copyright (C) 2023 Fubge